trizen/sidef/NUMBER_THEORY_TUTORIAL.md

 k.nonpowerfree(a,b)         # generate k-nonpowerfree numbers in the range a..b

-k.powerfree_count(a,b)      # count of k-powerfree numbers in the range a..b k.powerful_count(a,b)       # count of k-powerfree numbers in the range a..b k.nonpowerfree_count(a,b)   # count of k-nonpowerfree numbers in the range a..b
+k.powerfree_count(a,b)      # count of k-powerfree numbers in the range a..b k.powerful_count(a,b)       # count of k-powerful numbers in the range a..b k.nonpowerfree_count(a,b)   # count of k-nonpowerfree numbers in the range a..b

 k.omega_prime_sum(a,b)      # sum of k-omega primes in the range a..b